 Change the oil in the generator

 One of the main reasons why so many generators break down is because the oil hasn’t been changed in a while.
 A generator with old or contaminated oil will struggle to run, some generators will break down completely while others have a fail-safe mechanism and won’t allow the generator to start without an oil change.
 How frequently you have to change the oil depends on the type of generator and how often you use it, generally speaking, most generator models need an oil change between 40-180 hours of usage, so check the manual.
+The most commonly used generators have around 3000 watts of power if you want to know what items can it run then check out my recent article 3000 watt generator what will it run ( Top 25 Items ).

 Change the spark plugs in the generator